 No Tobacco Retailer shall sell or offer to sell Tobacco Products by means of a Self-Service Display.
 The purchaser shall not take possession of the Tobacco Product until after payment has been received and processed.

-This section does not prohibit retailing of cigarettes by means of a vending machine located in places where alcoholic beverages are sold and consumed on the premises and where the vending machine is under the direct line-of-sight supervision of the owner or an employee of the establishment.
+- A. This section does not prohibit retailing of cigarettes by means of a vending machine located in places where alcoholic beverages are sold and consumed on the premises and where the vending machine is under the direct line-of-sight supervision of the owner or an employee of the establishment. - 3.
+This section does not apply to facilities where the Tobacco Retailer ensures that no person younger than 21 years of age is present or allowed to enter the business at any time.

-8.38.050 Sale of Flavored Electronic Tobacco Products Prohibited
+8.38.050 Sale of Flavored Electronic Tobacco Products used in Electronic Smoking Devices Prohibited

-It is unlawful for any Tobacco Retailer, licensed under MCA § 16-11-303, to sell, offer for sale, give, possess with the intent to sell or offer for sale, or otherwise distribute Flavored Electronic Tobacco Products or Tobacco Product Flavor Enhancer.
+It is unlawful for any Tobacco Retailer, licensed under MCA § 16-11-303, to sell, offer for sale, give, possess with the intent to sell or offer for sale, or otherwise distribute a Flavored Electronic Tobacco Products or a Tobacco Product Flavor Enhancer that is or can be used in an Electronic Smoking Device.